43 dead in Kabul bomb attack

 Public works ministry employee Amdullah Barekzai hid under his desk for five hours, listening to gunfire and blasts inside his building.
 “When the security forces took us from the office, I saw many bodies covered in blood, lying in the corridors,” Barekzai told AFP.

+President Ashraf Ghani, whose government has been skewered over its security failures, said “terrorists attack civilian targets to hide their defeat on the battleground”.

-Afghanistan’s de facto prime minister Abdullah Abdullah also sounded a defiant note as he blamed the Taliban for the attack.
-“Every attack they carry out against our people, our resolve is further strengthened to eliminate them,” he said.
-But their statements belie the grim reality on the battlefield where the Taliban have the upper hand.
+Afghanistan´s de facto prime minister Abdullah Abdullah also sounded a defiant note as he blamed the Taliban for the attack.

 The blasts may have been decoys, according to witnesses who told AFP they saw several militants enter the compound through a back gate.
 Hundreds were trapped inside for hours as heavily armed security forces swarmed the area, engaging the attackers in a fierce gun battle punctuated by multiple explosions.